patrick-sharp/UserAnalytics/README.md

 ## How to report a bug

+To report a bug, make a new issue on our public GitHub repo ([Link](https://github.com/patrick-sharp/UserAnalytics)).
+Include the following pieces of information in the issue:

 <!-- THIS INFORMATION IS MANDATORY - YOUR ISSUE WILL BE CLOSED IF IT IS MISSING.
 Please format any code or console output with three ticks ``` above and below. -->